wajahatali93/keras-yolo3/README.md

 ## Some issues to know

-1. The test environment is Python 3.5.2 ; Keras 2.1.5 ; tensorflow 1.6.0
+1. The test environment is Python 3.x ; Keras 2.2.0 ; tensorflow 1.14.0
 2. Default anchors are used.
 If you use your own anchors, probably some changes are needed.
 3. The inference result is not totally the same as Darknet but the difference is small.
-4. The speed is slower than Darknet.
-Replacing PIL with opencv may help a little.
+4. The loaded model takes whole GPU memory.
 5. Always load pretrained weights and freeze layers in the first stage of training.
 Or try Darknet training.
 It's OK if there is a mismatch warning.
 6. The training strategy is for reference only.
 Adjust it according to your dataset and your goal. and add further strategy if needed.
 7. For speeding up the training process with frozen layers train_bottleneck.py can be used.
 It will compute the bottleneck features of the frozen model first and then only trains the last layers.
 This makes training on CPU possible in a reasonable time.
 See this [post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) for more information on bottleneck features.